 The dudes of IDLEMINDS are Chris squared: Joyce on lead vox and Buckley on bass and vocals, Josh Winn on guitar, and Holden Duke on drums.
 Formed in 2008, these guys are based out of Maryland, but have been known to melt faces in Delaware, Virginia, and DC as well.
 Although I’m always looking for a good crabcore band outta Baltimore, these boys are auditory nostalgia and provide my soul with some serious skate punk vibes.
 Equally awesome and acceptable.

 IDLEMINDS were neighbors to me this entire time, but it wasn’t until we opened up band submissions for Camp Punksylvania that I got to check them out.
 They made it into the final four for the last slot on our lineup and our team was gridlocked.
 Nobody was backing down so we opened it up to the public for voting.
 The response was huge and it quickly was apparent that the real battle was between IDLEMINDS and Working Class Stiffs.
 We watched everyday as one would take the lead while the 10 of us were behind the scenes tossing shade at each other.
 Then the fucking meme war started and it was glorious!
 I remember waking up, seeing them, and feeling totally overwhelmed and humbled.
 (After laughing my ass off, of course.)
 We never anticipated this poll idea would catch fire and we really never expected what happened next.
 But guess what.
 I’m not gonna tell you.
-I’ll finish the story when I review the Working Class Stiffs in a couple of days.
+I finish the story in the Working Class Stiffs review.
 Sorry, not sorry.
+Check it out here.
 On to the EP…..

 Brick By Brick was released in March of 2018 and starts out like a neighborhood in Tony Hawk’s Pro Skater.
 By that, I mean that it’s 90’s skate punk at its finest.
 “Time to Decide” sets the tone for this four song EP.
 Not only are the guitars hard, fast, and in your face, the lyrics are as gritty as the backyard vert ramp that you used to bust your knees open on as a kid.
 So far we are off to an excellent start.